Hallstatt

 Winter Snow Reliability (December-March)

-Innsbruck sits in a valley microclimate that affects snow conditions differently than you’d expect:
+Innsbruck sits in a valley microclimate that affects snow conditions differently than you’d expect.
+Specifically:

-What this means: Always check conditions by elevation zone.
-The city might be rainy while resorts above 1,800m have 30cm of fresh powder.
+What this means: You should always check conditions by elevation zone.
+For instance, the city might be rainy while resorts above 1,800m have 30cm of fresh powder.

 Best Snow Months